Delegation Event Model in Java - A Comprehensive Guide

 Implementing the Delegation Event Model in Java

-1. Create an event listener interface that defines the methods that will be called when an event is generated.
+1. Create an event listener interface that defines the methods to call when an event is generated.

-2. Implement the event listener interface in one or more classes that will handle the events.
+2. Implement the event listener interface in one or more classes to handle the events.

 Best Practices for Using the Delegation Event Model